 North Dakota Alternative Teacher Certification

-The pathways to alternative teacher licensing in North Dakota allow candidates who have a bachelor’s degree and wish to teach in critical shortage areas or technical areas the opportunity to complete teacher preparation and become fully certified in the state.
+The pathways to alternative teacher licensing in North Dakota allow candidates who have a bachelor’s degree and wish to teach the opportunity to complete teacher preparation and become fully certified in the state.
 Requests for these types of licenses are typically completed by an official from the school system in which the candidate has been hired to teach.
+Continue reading to learn more about this pathway to licensure.

 Requirements for Alternative Certification